IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-26.md

 5. Test that the height of the tree is O(log n).

-Create a helper function to test the read operations:
+Create a helper function to test all the operations for reading the tree:

 1. Test next(), previous()